AdamBoley/Fleet-Command/README.md

 Hence, I decided to create a new variable in update_enemy called damage_factor, which multiplies the passed value of firepower_factor and player_experience together.
 A conditional check checks to see if the value of damage_factor is greater than 1 and if so, corrects it to 1.
 The damage_factor is then used in the calculations where firepower_factor and player_experience were.
 This solution worked and had the desired effect of not being able to destroy more enemy ships than are present.

+As the project was nearing completion, testing of the many user input decisions was undertaken.
+Several bugs were noted, mostly input statements requiring input validation and needing new line commands.
+These were noted but not fixed during the commit that added the testing and results.

 # Technologies